Montodel/AirBnB_clone_v3/README.md

 #  AirBnB Clone V.3 - RESTful API

 ## Synopsis
 This is the 3rd version of our AirBnB clone project.
-We will be using a REST API and Flask
+We shall be using a REST API and Flask

 <p><img src="https://s3.amazonaws.com/intranet-projects-files/concepts/74/hbnb_step2.png" alt="step2"></p>